 Mosi Dorbayani' S Profile

-Mosi Dorbayani, is a Canadian entrepreneur, executive adviser, educator, coach and consultant in international management and strategic leadership.
+Mosi Dorbayani, is a Canadian entrepreneur, executive adviser and consultant in international management and strategic leadership.
 He is a noted scholar, an award-winning author and songwriter.
-As a goodwill Ambassador to several UN affiliated organizations, he advocates for Universal Declaration of Human Rights Education (UDHR), and stands for inclusion, diversity, and cultural diplomacy.
-He is an expert member of The Academic Council on The United Nations System - ACUNS; and is the recipient of 2010 Human Rights Hero Awards, conferred by UHR at the United Nations in Geneva.
+As a goodwill Ambassador to several UN affiliated organizations, he advocates for Universal Declaration of Human Rights Education (UDHR), and stands for cultural diplomacy.
+He is an expert member of The Academic Council on The United Nations System - ACUNS, a member of International Bar Association - IBA, and is the recipient of 2010 Human Rights Hero Awards, conferred by UHR at the United Nations in Geneva.

 IFSI also facilitated the expansion of British higher education and skill-based qualifications in Central Europe and became a hub for institutions such as University of London, City and Guild of London Institute, and London Chamber of Commerce and Industry Examinations Board.